How Leading Brands are Combating Freight Theft

 Electronic Bill of Lading (eBOL)

 With Vector’s eBOL, shipment documentation is fully digital, eliminating the risk of manipulation or loss associated with paper bills.
-Shippers, carriers, and receivers all access the same real-time digital version of the document, ensuring accuracy and transparency.
-Each eBOL packet includes photographic evidence, including trailer, product, and seal photos, providing irrefutable proof throughout the shipment lifecycle.
+Shippers, carriers, and receivers all access the same real-time digital version of the document, ensuring accuracy and transparency throughout the process.
+Each eBOL packet includes photographic evidence, including photos of the trailer, product, and seal, providing irrefutable proof throughout the shipment lifecycle.

 Yard Management